 In Japanese companies, it means working diligently and making sure not to impair the work of others or cause them to work more.
 This is one of the reasons why many Japanese people are hesitant to take the few paid leaves they have: by taking holidays, you force your colleagues to work more while you are away, hence causing meiwaku.

 In your neighborhood, it means, for example, that you should not park your car or your bike in unrequested places.
 Mostly, you should be careful about trash sorting and putting the trash at the correct location, on the correct days and time.
 We have all heard stories of foreign residents at a loss with the Japanese trash collection system, or who make the mistake of not considering it a big deal, and who quickly become categorized as meiwaku by severe neighbors.
 Elderly people, especially, have a reputation for being on the lookout for this kind of neighborhood meiwaku.
 Some would say they have too much free time on their hands, which may be true, but I think that elderly people are probably more attached to core values, and may feel a sense of responsibility for their neighborhood’s harmony.

 Like in the example in the opening of this column, noise is considered a major type of neighborhood meiwaku.
 That is why most landlords in Japan forbid tenants to have pets, or in certain cases, even refuse families with children!

 From a foreigner’s point of view, avoiding meiwaku can be difficult to deal with at first, especially if you come from a more individualistic culture.
-Still, if you wish to feel integrated in your new environment and avoid interpersonal relationship troubles, it is key to stick with the major rules.
-Navigating the rules of Japan can be tricky and you will make mistakes, but you have less chances to be considered meiwaku if you accept to make amends and show your willingness to learn.
+Still, if you wish to feel integrated into your new environment and avoid interpersonal relationship troubles, it is key to stick with the major rules.
+Navigating the rules of Japan can be tricky, and you will make mistakes, but the most important is to show your willingness to learn.